pablohpsilva/data-testid-guidelines/README.md

 };
 ```

-In the example above you can clearly see all the possible data-testid's and how they behave.
-Here's a list of unique data-testid's, considering the below-mentioned `MainComponent` component usage:
+In the example above, you can clearly see all the possible data-testids and how they behave.
+Here's a list of unique data-testids, considering the below-mentioned MainComponent component usage:

 ```
 <MainComponent
   title="Component title"
   description="nice description"
   nameList={["ana", "bob", "kostantine"]}
-  // testId="WhateverYouWant" but let's skip this for now />
+/>
 ```